 More trade union changes

-These changes are expected in April 2026:
+These changes will happen in April 2026:

 - simplifying how a trade union can gain recognition in a workplace